cupcakearmy/autorestic/README.md

 ## 🚀 Quickstart

+##### ⚠️ Note ⚠️

+Note that the data is automatically encrypted on the server.
+The key will be generated and added to your config file.
+Every backend will have a separate key. **You should keep a copy of the keys or config file somewhere in case your server dies**.
+Otherwise DATA IS LOST!

+Also, currently comments in the config file will be deleted, due how the yaml parsing library works.
+I will fix this soon :)

 ### Setup

 First we need to configure our locations and backends.
 Simply create a `.autorestic.yml` either in your home directory of in the folder from which you will execute `autorestic`.